RenegadeMinds/testbed/Atomic Transactions.md

 ### The Name Update Operation that Transfers the Sword

 It's now time to figure out what our `nameupdate` value should be.
+The `nameupdate` item modifies an `outaddr` item to change it into a proper name update.
+Which `outaddr` that is, is determined by setting an index.
+Consequently, we must then already know the index and building the `nameupdate` must be done after all `outaddr`s are complete and in order.

-As stated above, it is 3 colon separated values: 1) `0`, 2) the name to update in hexadecimal, and 3) the value to update the name with in hexadecimal.
+As stated above, it is 3 colon separated values: 1) the output index that the name p/Alice is spent to above, i.e. `0` for the 0.01 CHI output, 2) the name to update in hexadecimal, and 3) the value to update the name with in hexadecimal.

 You can use any number of different [hex to string converters online](https://duckduckgo.com/?q=hex+to+string).

-\#1 is trivial.
+\#1 The first item is the output index from among the `outaddr` values above for the `nameupdate` value, which in this case is 0.
+Recall that names carry a value of 0.01 CHI.
+If "outaddr=0.01:chzkSAHVvhEETHRESUZjwboK5qXbJULZsp" were after the 10 CHI outaddr, then it's index would be 1.

 \#2 is just "p/Alice" in hex, i.e.